Mo Rita is a mom, a teacher, a pet owner, and a self-proclaimed artist. She enjoys washing dishes.

 I needed a pet gate, but let's face it, cats can jump over most of them.
-The really tall specialty ones cost a fortune.
-I could make one myself following some internet directions except that I have no tool skills whatsoever.
+The really tall, specialty ones cost a fortune.
+I might make one myself, except I have no tool skills whatsoever.
 I live in constant fear of removing my own finger accidentally with a screwdriver.
 I am a low-skill DIY (do it yourself) type of gal.

-So, I thought and thought and thought, and I finally came up with a great idea.
+So, I finally came up with a great idea.
 Below, you will find directions for a freestanding cat/dog gate you can make of any height, using only scissors (and possibly a hammer if needed) as far as tools go.

-I will also include directions on how to attach the gate to your wall in a way that is easily removed (by you, not by the cats) in case you don't want the cat-gate look for a while.
+I will also include directions on how to attach the gate to your wall in a way that is easily removed (by you, not by the cats) in case you want to easily whisk it away.
 Attaching the gate to the wall is useful in case your cats are particularly stubborn or you have a very tall gate that needs stabilizing.